Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Conclusion and Future Work

 Overall, while our algorithm appears to work well in certain settings, the framework that was created in order to bring the computational complexity under control is not very flexible.
 Instead of the hand-crafted pursuit algorithm, one may also consider the application of a neural network for identification, while still doing blind separation via a parametric model.

 In our application, the frequency shift of the spectrum is caused by a change in pitch.
 Another common source for frequency shifts in various areas (such as communication technology or astronomy) is the Doppler effect.
-We believe that this could open new applications for our pursuit algorithm and potentially also the dictionary learning algorithm.
+We believe that this could open new applications for our pursuit algorithm and potentially also the dictionary learning algorithm. {Specifically, the pursuit algorithm could be used as an alternative to continuous basis pursuit \cite{Ekanadham11}, which is advertised as a method for radar and geological seismic data and has been used for the analysis of neural spike trains \cite{Ekanadham14}.}